barrelstrength/sprout-docs/docs/email/object-syntax.md

+---
+date: 2018-06-25
+description: In several places within Craft and Sprout plugins, you are able to customize a setting with a dynamic value.
+---

 # Object Syntax

 In several places within Craft and Sprout plugins, you are able to customize a setting with a dynamic value.
 For lack of a better term, we refer to this as **Object Syntax** and this documentation page aims to serve as a general guide.